formkit/docs-content/inputs/datepicker.md

   {
     "section-key": "nextLabel",
     description: "The section responsible for rendering the text content of the next button in the panel header.", },
   {
+    "section-key": "panelClose",
+    description: "The section responsible for rendering the close button of the datepicker, shown on small touch devices.", },
+  {
+    "section-key": "closeIcon",
+    description: "The icon rendered inside the panelClose section.", },
+  {
     "section-key": "openButton",